cockroachdb/activerecord-cockroachdb-adapter/README.md

 record.save
 ```

-If, however, you attempt to set the value to the wrong type-- for example,
-setting a linestring attribute to a point value, you will get an exception
-from Postgres when you attempt to save the record.
+If you attempt to set the value to the wrong type, such as setting a linestring attribute to a point value, you will get an exception from the database when you attempt to save the record.

 ```rb
 record.path = p2      # This will appear to work, but...